Around the World in 120 Days: Europe 101 - Opportunities for Collaboration & New Markets

 Europe is the second largest pharmaceutical market after North America.
 With a strong academic base, a highly skilled workforce, and a number of government incentives, Europe continues to be an important territory in any biopharmaceutical company strategy as a venue for collaboration at all stages of drug development and as a market for products.

-Please join us for the second part of the “Drug Discovery on a Global Scale” series as we introduce key concepts of doing business in Europe.
+Please join us for the second part of the “Biotech on a Global Scale” series as we introduce key concepts of doing business in Europe.
 Attendees will leave with a better understanding of opportunities and challenges in Europe, including:

 - Product approval